jonathanstowe/Doublephone/README.md

 to the target primary or secondary code - this will also deal with, for example, transpositions in typed names.

-This is basically a Perl 6 binding to the original C implementation I extracted from the Perl 5 [Text::DoubleMetaphone](https://metacpan.org/release/Text-DoubleMetaphone).
+This is basically a Raku binding to the original C implementation I extracted from the Perl 5 [Text::DoubleMetaphone](https://metacpan.org/release/Text-DoubleMetaphone).

 The algorithm itself isn't designed for unicode strings and making something that is is